apache/shardingsphere/community/content/contribute/contributor.en.md

  - Define a clear and descriptive title for the issue.
  - If bug reported, please provide information below:
        - Details for reproduce bug step by step.
 Include SQL, configuration, expected results, actual results and tracing log.
-       - Sharding and Operation System version.
+       - Sharding-Sphere and Operation System version.
        - Source code to reproduce bug on github cna copy the link here.
        - Stack trace if exception thrown.
        - Screenshot and animated gif to help bug reproduce if necessary.